Sloley

 Sloley is a village and a civil parish in the English county of Norfolk.
 The village is 11.9 mi north-north-east of Norwich, 13.6 mi south-south-east of Cromer and 128 mi northeast of London.
 The village lies 4.7 mi south of the town of North Walsham.
-Worstead railway station, on the Bittern Line between Cromer and Norwich, is about 1 km from the centre of the village.
+Worstead railway station, on the Bittern Line between Sheringham and Norwich, is about 1 km from the centre of the village.
 The nearest airport is Norwich International Airport.
 The parish had a population of 257 at the 2011 Census.

 The civil parish of Sloley has an area of 3.04 km2 and includes the small village of Frankfort.
 For the purposes of local government, it falls within the district of North Norfolk.

 Description

-The parish of Sloley lies in the northwest of the county of Norfolk.
+The parish of Sloley lies in the northeast of the county of Norfolk.
 It is bounded on the southeast with the parish of Tunstead, whilst to the west lies the parish of Scottow.
 The northern boundary is with the parishes of Westwick and Worstead.
-The northeast corner is crossed north to south by the Bittern railway line which runs between Cromer and Norwich.
+The northeast corner is crossed north to south by the Bittern railway line which runs between Sheringham and Norwich.
 Dissecting the parish east to west is New Barn lane, which follows the route of an old Roman road that was an extension to the Fen Causeway and is thought to be a major east–west route which continued to Smallburgh, and possibly continued to Caister or an important port since eroded by the sea.
 The name Sloley comes from the 7th-century Old English for "sla" meaning "sloe", plus "leah", a wood or clearing; hence, "leah where sloes grew".